codefresh-io/docs.codefresh.io/_docs/installation/hosted-runtime.md

   To compare with the latest version from Codefresh, [click here](https://github.com/codefresh-io/cli-v2/releases){:target="\_blank"}.
 * [Download the CLI]({{site.baseurl}}/docs/clients/csdp-cli/).

-You have completed setting up your hosted runtime.
+You have completed setting up your Hosted GitOps Runtime.
 You are ready to create applications, and connect third-party CI tools for image enrichment.

 ### (Optional) Create application
 Optional.
 Create an application in Codefresh, deploy it to the cluster, and track deployment and performance in the Applications dashboard.